 Your original ideas and analysis help drive forward the higher education debate for the benefit of the Wonkhe community.
 Many people ask how to write a piece for us, so here’s our advice.

 We want to hear from anyone with an interesting story to tell, no matter who they are.
 We enjoy lifting the lid on areas of the UK higher education sector that are seldom discussed – you don’t need to be enmeshed in politics to contribute.
 We’ve published blogs from students, academics, administrators, professional services and from people in FE colleges, brand new institutions, very old institutions, sector agencies and those outside the sector entirely.

 We prefer personal rather than corporate contributions.
 If you send us a press release it’s unlikely we will turn it into an article.
-We’re much happier seeing text from experts on the cutting edge of policy, practice and ideas in HE.
+We’re much happier seeing text from professionals with a close up view of policy, practice, and ideas in HE.

 You’ll need to be comfortable with your name and picture appearing alongside the article.
 Wonkhe is keen to credit authors, and we don’t accept pseudonyms or unattributed work.
 If you are employed we recommend that you are courteous enough to make your press team aware that you are writing something for us.
 If any of this causes an issue for you – do talk to us, we can often help.

 We are particularly keen to see pitches from diverse, female, and non-binary authors, as white men are over-represented in our output – an issue we’ve discussed numerous times on the site and at our events.

-Wonkhe is a blog, covering higher education policy in the UK.
-We are not interested in material that is not (loosely) written as a blog, or that is not related in some way to HE policy.
+Wonkhe covers higher education policy and practice in the UK.
+We are not interested in material that is not (loosely) written as an article, or that is not related in some way to higher education thinking, policy, or practice.